Indefinite linearized augmented Lagrangian method for convex programming with linear inequality constraints: Introduction

 Here, $[\cdot]_{+}$ denotes the standard projection operator on the non-negative orthant in Euclidean space.
-Clearly, the essential step for implementing the inequality-constrained ALM \eqref{IIALM} is to tackle the primal subproblem \eqref{IIALM-x}.
-However, the gradient of the smoothness term over $x$
+Clearly, the essential step for implementing the inequality-constrained ALM \eqref{IIALM} is to tackle the subproblem \eqref{IIALM-x}.
+However, discern that the gradient of the smoothness term over $x$

-is non-smooth, which is the main obstacle for efficiently performing such an ALM scheme in practice.
+is non-smooth.
+This is the main obstacle for efficiently implementing the inequality ALM \eqref{IIALM}, and the primary purpose of this paper is to focus on overcoming this difficulty.

-Recent developments on the linearized (equality-constrained) ALM (see \cref{sec:IDL-ALM} for more details), which adds an additional proximal term w.r.t. a matrix $L$ (will be given in \eqref{L}) to linearize the classic augmented Lagrangian function so as to properly reduces the computational difficulty of the pivotal subproblem \eqref{ALM-x}, show that the positive definiteness of the added proximal term for linearization is not needed for convergence and result in an efficient indefinite linearized ALM.
-This allows a bigger step-size to speed-up convergence.
-Motivated by this discovery, the primary purpose of this paper is to develop a novel indefinite linearized ALM scheme for optimizing the convex minimization problem \eqref{problem} with linear inequality constraints.
+Recent development on the linearized equality ALM (see Section \ref{sec:IDL-ALM}), which adds an additional proximal term w.r.t. an underlying matrix $L$ (see \eqref{L}) to linearize the augmented Lagrangian function \eqref{aug-lagr} so as to properly reduce the computational difficulty of the pivotal subproblem \eqref{ALM-x}, shows that the positive definiteness of the added proximal term for linearization is not necessarily needed for rendering convergence.
+It thus results in an efficient indefinite linearized equality ALM for solving \eqref{problem1}, which allows a bigger step-size to accelerate the convergence.
+Motivated by this discovery, alternatively, the primary purpose of this paper is to develop an indefinite linearized inequality ALM for efficiently solving the convex minimization problem \eqref{problem} with linear inequality constraints.